ejplatform/django-boogie/docs/rules.rst

     func(obj, target) -> test a object relationship with target resource

 This framework is great for modelling permissions and generic authorization rules.
-In fact, if the subject of the rule is supposed to be a User instance, Rules make it possible to integrate with Django's permission system.
+In fact, if the subject of the rule is a User instance, Rules make it possible to integrate with Django's permission system.
 In order to do so, use ``rules.add_perm`` instead of ``rules.add_rule`` and the rule will be tested using the builtin ``user.has_perm('rule name', target)`` method.

 With rules, we have a predictable place to put business logic that can be declared by defining and composing very simple predicate functions.
-While this is very convenient, it has shortcoming: predicate functions only provide values.
+While this is very convenient, it has a shortcoming: predicate functions only provide boolean values.
 This leaves all business logic that requires more sophisticated data out of the framework.

 Following a similar logic, boogie defines "value" functions that compute any arbitrary value from arbitrary objects.
 Similarly to rules, value functions can